-A SHIPMENT of cattle destined to be exported to China has been dramatically halted by the Department of Agriculture, on the grounds strict export protocols have allegedly been breached.
+A SHIPMENT of cattle destined to be exported to China has been halted by the Department of Agriculture, on the grounds strict export protocols have allegedly been breached.

 However the exporter responsible for the shipment was directed by the Department of Agriculture on Friday, August 23, to halt the shipment.